Skip to content

 Auto-finalise bookingsWhether this syndicate uses the eager look-back model.
 Default: off.

-Previous booking on the assetWhat auto-finalisation doesWhat the member sees
+SituationWhat auto-finalisation doesWhat the member sees

-Exists, log’s end does NOT match my startSkip and notify.
-The log is saved, the booking stays in the unfinalised queue, and the tacho_continuity_detected notification fires to the submitter and all admins.”Logged.
+The immediately preceding flight is logged and its end does NOT match the start (continuity conflict)Skip and notify.
+The log is saved, the booking stays in the unfinalised queue, and the tacho-discrepancy notification fires to the submitter and all admins.”Logged.
 Auto-finalise skipped: this flight’s start reading does not match the previous flight’s end reading.
 An admin will review.”

-The tolerance (0.01 h) matches the precision the engine-meter form accepts — typos beyond hundredths-of-an-hour fail the check.
+The tolerance (0.01 h) matches the precision the engine-meter form accepts; typos beyond hundredths-of-an-hour fail the check.

-Eager finalisation means a flight will sometimes land on the ledger before a later flight reveals that the earlier reading was off by a small amount — say the previous pilot misread the Hobbs by 0.1 h.
+Eager finalisation means a flight will sometimes land on the ledger before a later flight reveals that the earlier reading was off by a small amount (say the previous pilot misread the Hobbs by 0.1 h).
 When that happens, the eager finalisation stays committed: there is no retroactive auto-unfinalisation.
 The recovery path is admin-driven and forward-only via an adjustment transaction; see correct a finalised booking.

 A scheduled retry runner re-runs the look-back check hourly across every queued auto-finalise booking.
-Once pilot A’s late log lands, the next cron tick reconciles B automatically — the admin doesn’t need to intervene unless the conflict is a real continuity mismatch (which surfaces as a notification rather than a silent skip).
+Once pilot A’s late log lands, the next cron tick reconciles B automatically; the admin doesn’t need to intervene unless the conflict is a real continuity mismatch (which surfaces as a notification rather than a silent skip).

 Manual finalisation from the booking detail screen bypasses the look-back check.
 The admin has already decided to proceed.
 See finalise a booking.

-When auto-finalisation goes ahead, the ledger entries are identical to a manual finalisation — same transaction types, same amounts, same links to booking and usage log.
+When auto-finalisation goes ahead, the ledger entries are identical to a manual finalisation: same transaction types, same amounts, same links to booking and usage log.
 See finalisation rules and transaction types.

 Maintenance bookings are never auto-finalised.
 The cost-splitting logic across equity members warrants admin review, and the maintenance finalisation path stays admin-only regardless of the toggle.

 Turning auto-finalisation off does not reverse any finalisations it already ran.
-Existing finalised bookings stay finalised — the toggle controls future submissions only.
+Existing finalised bookings stay finalised; the toggle controls future submissions only.

 Auto-finalisation suits syndicates where members log promptly and accurately, and where the admin would rather not open every booking to press Finalise.
 If your members regularly miss logs or typo their meter readings, the look-back check will constantly punt work to the queue and you may as well leave the toggle off and use bulk finalisation at a monthly cadence instead.

 Eager finalisation is honest about the trade-off: it accepts that occasionally a finalised booking turns out to have been wrong.
-The recipe for that case is correct a finalised booking — edit the historical log and post an adjustment for the difference.
+The recipe for that case is correct a finalised booking: edit the historical log and post an adjustment for the difference.
 The original transactions stay on the ledger; the correction is a new event that nets the balance back to truth.